vaidehi2004reche/vaidehi2004reche/README.md

 - 👋 Hii I am VAIDEHI RECHE an AI student.
+I aspire to be an backend developer